colemanbroad/dl_cluster/README.md

 - `scancel <jobid>`
 - and `srun <lots of args>`

+## Organizing python scipts

-# Datagen | Train | Predict ...
-Organizing python scipts
+Datagen | Train | Predict

-`fly_predict.py` is both a function callable from iPython, and a standalone executable script.
+There is only one objective way of optimally separating these concerns, and that is to make three separate scripts for these three separate tasks.
+Each script should be runnable by itself with no args from the command line, so that in 6 months when you forget what the hell it is supposed to do you can at least figure out if it's broken or not.
+This also makes it really easy to run in batch mode via `srun`.

+Naming examples:

+`fly_datagen.py`, `fly_train.py`, and `fly_predict.py`.

+Should be both importable with a main method and callable from the command line.

-# The `srun` command
+## The `srun` command

 Here are some examples...